 A huge day of travel home to Australia by commercial aircraft (no more boats).

 Administration : All participants will be required to have a valid Australian passport, PNG Visa, be responsible for their own medical inoculations and have travel insurance relevant to PNG for the duration of the expedition.
-You will also need to sign Trekker Agreement which outlines your responsibilities.
+You will also need to sign a Trekker Agreement which is included in the Welocme Pack and outlines your responsibilities.

-It will be necessary to be cognizant of the fact that we will be in a rural environment in PNG with no electricity and limited facilities.
-The target audience will be PNG villagers with limited English (we will work through interpreters) and little to no education.
+Please note that you will be in a rural environment in PNG with no electricity and limited facilities.
+The target audience will be PNG villagers, some with limited English (we will work through interpreters) and little to no education.

 Each participant / client of a No Roads to Health expedition will be responsible for self-funding or fundraising their own expedition costs.
-This will be supported by the No Roads to Health Team.
+This will be supported by the No Roads - Health Team.

-An expedition shirt will be designed and supplied to all participants.
+An expedition Polo shirt will be designed and supplied to all participants.

-A detailed list of what each participant should take will be provided to each member of the expedition 3 months prior to the expedition dates.
+A detailed list of what each participant should take will be provided to each member in their Welcome Pack.

-- 3 nights accommodation at the Holiday Inn Port Moresby
+- Accommodation at the Holiday Inn Port Moresby / Tufi Resort / Village Stays

 - All transfers